billroy/bitlash-commander/README.md

 ## To Do / Bugs

 - chart control
-	- own data source
 		- data source periodic run
+		- click to run (data source vs. chart update)
 		- where to display replies?
-			- live on the chart?
-		- repeat: chart redraw
+		- chart label
-		- autorun
+			- centered under chart
+		- time axis values ick
+		- y axis min/max options
+		- multiple data sources [a0,d1,random(100)]
+			- best handled with push to the control id
+			- control can ignore the update or note it to trigger refresh

+- BUG: index.html canvas is not wide enough for iPad/iPhone

 - BUG: reply_handler race between bitlash.exec() and reply firing
 	- still happens under load

 - remove reply handler infra

-- redraw()?

 - button
 	- BUG: no display indication that a repeat button is repeating
+	- invisible button for setup

 - BUG: click on text of repeating button doesn't stop it